AlfredChester/Lynx/README.md

 In `Config.py`, you need to rewrite the method `Gen.generator`, It should do one of the two things:

-    1) Return a str with testdata, for example:
+    1) Return a str of testcase input, for example:

 ```python
 from cyaron import *